PaulaYaniz/Unit-1/Unit1_project.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make a classical text-based game for a client who is the owner of the local game shop.
+The text-based game will be about the Minotaur's labyrinth and is constructed using the software Python.
+It will take 3 weeks to make and will be evaluated according to the criteria that is below.

-Justify the tools/structure of your solution
+Justify the tools/structure of your solution:
+Python is one of the most accessible programming languages because it is not complicatedit and has simplified syntax very similar to the English language, which is perfect for beginners.
+Also, its codes can be easily written and executed much faster than other programming languages.
+Python is an open source and has a lot of libraries to complement the code.

 ## Success Criteria
 1. The game has to be entirely text-based.
 2. The game must record the time played.
 3. The game must record the player name and score.
-4.
-5.
-6.
+4. The game has to be played in less than 20 minutes each time.
+5. The user will only need its computer, a pen and a sheet of paper to play.
+6. The game must show the best scores stored in the local database.

 # Criteria B: Design